DJDNS/go-deje/README.md

 ## DEJE Next

- * Uses IRC as a communications bus - actually more efficient, because of all the many-recipient messages involved in the consensus algorithm.
+ * Uses WAMP as a communications bus - actually more efficient, because of all the many-recipient messages involved in the consensus algorithm.
  * Uses Bitcoin blockchain as a distributed timestamping service - with a bit of work, could be swapped out for any comparable service.
  * Simpler protocol and serialization format.
 No subscriptions, no snapshots.
  * Two layers of protection: document acceptor consensus, and blockchain-based checkpoint ordering.